Swiss chard is amazing when sautéed. There’s just one problem…

-Although I always save the discarded stalks for making stocks, I also love cooking with them because they’re actually quite flavorful.
-It requires a two-step process: cubing (or slicing) the stalks and sautéing them on their own until tender; then adding the green leaves to the pan and sautéing them until just wilted.
+Although I always save the discarded stems for making stocks, I also love cooking with them because they’re actually quite flavorful.
+It requires a two-step process: cubing (or slicing) the stems and sautéing them on their own until tender; then adding the green leaves to the pan and sautéing them until just wilted.

 Sautéed Swiss chard with lemon zest

 - 1 1/2 lbs (680 g) Swiss chard